 For students who have not yet demonstrated proficiency in the basic skills, remedial courses in reading, writing, and mathematics are provided.
-Students will be placed into the appropriate course(s) based upon the results of standardized tests taken in the middle school, including the NJ ASK 7, the NJ ASK 8, and any reading or mathematics diagnostic inventory.
+Students will be placed into the appropriate course(s) based upon the results of standardized tests taken in the middle school, including NJ State Assessments, and any reading or mathematics diagnostic inventory.

-READING ENHANCEMENT 5 periods Year 5 Credits GRADE 9-10
+READING ENHANCEMENT 5 periods Year 5 Credits GRADES 9-10